erevos-13/connect-web3/README.md

-# Getting Started with Create React App
+# Simple Connect with Metamask

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project created for the demonstrated a simple way to connect to Web3 wallet.
+In this case with metamask you need to install to the browser metamask.
+[Metamask install](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en).

+## The first Step:
+Let's create a reactjs app.

+`npx create-react-app my-app --template typescript`

+with template typescript.
+After this we need to install the library where we use in this project.
+`@web3-react/core @web3-react/injected-connector @web3-react/types ethers`.

-## Available Scripts
+## Structure folders.

-In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\